 chana sandwich recipe with step by step photos – at my home chana masala or chole is often made and on some days when there are leftovers, i make this delicious chana toast sandwich recipe.

-this chana sandwich recipe can be made with leftover rajma (kidney beans) or lobia masala too. just keep in mind that the gravy or curry has to be semi dry or dry. if you love sandwiches then there is rajma sandwich and aloo masala grilled sandwich recipe also on the blog.
+this chana sandwich recipe can be made with leftover rajma (kidney beans) or lobia masala too. just keep in mind that the gravy or curry has to be semi dry or dry. using leftover curries or vegetable dishes in sandwiches or parathas is a good way to use leftover food. if you love sandwiches then there is rajma sandwich and aloo sandwich recipe also on the blog.

 when i make this chana toast sandwich i always spice it with chaat masala and roasted cumin powder. chana masala is itself a heavily spiced dish, so i use less strong spices for the toppings. i also add veggies like onions, tomatoes and capsicum to these sandwiches.